Professor of Social Anthropology

 University of Oxford, UK

 Biao Xiang is a Professor of Social Anthropology at the University of Oxford.
-He is the author of The Intermediary Trap (Princeton University Press, forthcoming); Global “Body Shopping” (Princeton University Press, 2007; winner of 2008 Anthony Leeds Prize; Chinese by Peking University Press 2012), Transcending Boundaries (Chinese by Sanlian Press, 2000; English by Brill Academic Publishers, 2005; to be reprinted as a “Classics in Chinese Sociology” in 2016) and numerous articles in both English and Chinese, including the one awarded the 2012 William L. Holland Prize for outstanding article in Pacific Affairs.
+He is the author of The Intermediary Trap (Princeton University Press, forthcoming); Global “Body Shopping” (Princeton University Press, 2007; winner of 2008 Anthony Leeds Prize; Chinese by Peking University Press 2012), Transcending Boundaries (in Chinese by Sanlian Press, 2000; English by Brill Academic Publishers, 2005; to be reprinted as a “Classic in Chinese Sociology” in 2016) and numerous articles in both English and Chinese, including the one awarded the 2012 William L. Holland Prize for outstanding article in Pacific Affairs.
 A number of articles were translated into French, Spanish and Italian.
 He is also the lead editor of Return: Nationalizing Transnational Mobility in Asia (with Brenda Yeoh and Mika Toyota, Duke University Press, 2013).
 Xiang’s latest article on “the End of the Educated Youth era” was so widely read in China that it made news in December 2015; his article on Hong Kong is the subject of a special issue of Taiwan-based Journal of Archaeology and Anthropology (2015, 83).

 Migrant Muslim traders and interpreters in southern China